rust-lang/reference/src/expressions.md

 * Operands of [comparison operators](#comparison-operators)
 * Left operands of the [compound assignment](#compound-assignment-expressions)

+## Traits

+Many of the following operators and expressions can also be overloaded for other types using traits in `std::ops` or `std::cmp`, these traits here also exist in `core::ops` and `core::cmp` with the same names.

 ## Literal expressions

 A _literal expression_ consists of one of the [literal](tokens.html#literals)